isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

     </tr>
 		</tbody>
 	</table>
+	<p style="font-size:18px; margin-top:15px;line-height:1.35;">Travellers with digitally-verifiable vaccination certificates (i.e. certificates with QR codes) can use the <a href="https://go.gov.sg/vcp-portal" target="_blank">Vaccination Check Portal</a> to verify if their certificates can be digitally recognised.
+This is an optional step for travellers’ own assurance and to facilitate boarding checks by transport operators.
+If the verification fails, they can continue to show their vaccination app or vaccination certificates as proof of vaccination at the point of boarding or during immigration clearance.</p>
 </div>

 <div id="1C" style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">☐  <i><b>C) Application for Entry Visa (if applicable)</b></i></div>